 Which documents do I need in order to obtain Missouri Physician Certification Form?

-Patient should bring their Photo ID issued by state of Missouri along with past medical records that confirms patient’s qualifying medical condition.
-Records can be faxed (949-404-8950) or e-mailed (email@example.com) to us prior to appointment to save time.
+Patient should bring their Photo ID issued by state of Missouri along with past medical records that confirms patient’s qualifying medical condition, if available.

 How many patients have been approved in state of Missouri?

 Data released by Missouri DHSS on shows that there are over 180,000 legal patients in Missouri.